abhilashasr21/fnz-test-code/README.md

 ### Module Description

 - `Keyvault` : It Contains the AVM code for creating the Keyvault along with Private endpoint and their keys and secrets.
+-`Private Endpoint` : It contains the AVM Code for Private Endpoint -`Private DNS Zone` : It Conatains the Code for Private DNS Zone along with Virtual Network link.